Information-Theory

 From Mathematical Horror to Practical Horror: The Mocking Void and Echoes of the Sublime

-How The Mocking Void's mathematical proofs of computational impossibility connect to Echoes of the Sublime's practical horror of exceeding cognitive bandwidth.
+How The Mocking Void's arguments about computational impossibility connect to Echoes of the Sublime's practical horror of exceeding cognitive bandwidth.

 I asked an AI to brutally analyze my entire body of work—140+ repositories, 50+ papers, a decade and a half of research.
 The assignment: find the patterns I couldn’t see, the obsessions I didn’t know I had, the unifying thesis underlying …